Anshuman1803/python-backend/README.md

 > Every folder in this repository represents a step in my learning journey—from basic concepts to production-grade backend development.

-## 🎯 Objective

-The objective of this repository is to learn how to build scalable, secure, and production-ready backend applications that can power modern AI and Agentic AI systems.

 ## 👨‍💻 Author

 **Anshuman Kumar**